 There is a lack of understanding of why the customers buy and what their challenges are.
 If you really know your customers, you need to then communicate that when you engage with them however this communication takes place.
 Hence, it isn’t so much about what you do or offer as to how that applies specifically to their type, size, or sector of business.

 Show that you understand them by talking their language.
 Make sure you demonstrate that you are used to dealing with issues like theirs whilst recognizing every company and every individual may experience similar issues but in a different way particular to their situation.

 Remember, it’s all about what’s in it for them.
 And that isn’t just what you offer and your price or delivery benefits.

 They always used to say that no manager got fired for installing an IBM system.

 The bigger the decision and cost, the higher the risk.
-And most managers in a job (perhaps as opposed to entrepreneurs) tend to be risk averse.
-Now of course there are exceptions, certain companies that encourage creativity, new ideas and even risk taking.
+And most managers in a job (perhaps as opposed to entrepreneurs) tend to be risk-averse.
+Now of course there are exceptions, certain companies that encourage creativity, new ideas, and even risk-taking.
 But that isn’t the norm.

 So, put yourself in their shoes especially if they aren’t familiar with you or your services.
 How would you feel?
 Business is about risk.
 However, the more you de-risk the purchase the better.
-That doesn’t mean discount by the way.
+That doesn’t mean a discount by the way.
 It might however mean a trial or some other way of showing them (1) that you believe in your services and (2) you understand their concerns.